BenNormann/Delos/README.md

-# Delos - Making Truth Visible
+# Moneo - To Warn, Advise, Remind

 An AI-powered fact-checking browser extension that automatically analyzes news articles, extracts factual claims, and scores them for credibility using multi-dimensional verification across AI analysis, academic sources, and cross-spectrum web validation.